Our shop is open between 10.00 and 16.00 every day except Tuesdays. Our online shop is open as normal.

 - demo boats will be cleaned after every use.

 - changing facilities for demos may not be available, and we are not offering storage of personal items while you are on the water during a demo.

 - if you have any symptoms of Covid19 or should be self-isolating, do not enter our premises.

 - if you live in an area that is in Level 3 or 4, or an area of England from which travel to Scotland is prohibited, do not travel to us – if that means cancelling an appointment or demo just let us know.

 - read and abide by all the (rather many) signs we have put up.

 - use the provided hand sanitiser before entering the shop.

 - unless you are exempt, you will be required to wear a face covering while you are in the shop.
-If you are exempt and making an appointment, we would be grateful if you could let us know when you book to save any awkward conversations when you arrive.

 - if you are exempt from wearing a facemask and are accompanying someone looking to make a purchase rather than looking to make a purchase yourself, we may ask you to wait in the more open entrance area of our building rather than coming into the inner shop.
 This is in order to protect our staff.

 - if you’re making a journey to try on a specific item (especially a drysuit as we often only have one of each size), get in touch in advance so we can check it’s not going to be in quarantine when you get here.